-Last Wednesday I took a brief vacation to go down to Florida and play some Golf with a great friend of mine Tim Shaugnessy.
+You are probably wondering where I’m going with this but trust me.
+I am going to share three great life lessons I learned playing golf.
+Not long ago, I took a brief vacation to go down to Florida and play some Golf with a great friend of mine Tim Shaugnessy.
 We played two awesome Golf Courses one on the island of Key Biscayne called Crandon Golf Course and Miami Beach Golf Club.
-The greens at Crandon were just aerated and reseeded so it felt like you were Golfing on the beach but the rest of the course was great.
+The greens at Crandon were just aerated and reseeded so it felt like you were Golfing on the beach.
+However, the rest of the course was great.
 Miami Beach Golf Club was a little weird to play because I’m used to playing courses that don’t have greens right next to each other.
 On more than one occasion we caught some stupid people putting on the wrong green and once we were hitting to the wrong green but we quickly recovered.

-The third lesson I learned was: The worst thing about water is you’ll get wet.
-I know it sounds a little vague and obvious but there was a very large lesson for me here.
-Ever since I started playing golf I have always been intimidated by water on the course.
-That was because I was never very confident about my clubs and my talent.
-Everytime I came upon a water hazard I always got wet.
-It was a self fulfiling profacy everytime.
-I can’t hit across water so I never could.
-It was like my hands, legs and body couldn’t do what it normally would do on the fairway.
-So I decided not to look at the water but go through the motions that I was taught to hit the ball and allow my so-called talent and technology hit the ball…and what do you know it worked.
-If the hazard was 160 yards I new I had to clear it with 180 yards so I used a club that I new I could hit that far with some loft.
-I kept my head down, swung high and what do you know…it went across the water.
-Funny thing I totally related this to most challenges in life.
-Many times we will try to do something different to get through a challenge or tough times in business and life and wonder why it failed.
-It failed because we were’t familiar with the process or the outcome, but if we just stay with what we have been taught you can get through those challenges very easiliy.
-When you want to improve on the outcome for later recourse then practice a little more and become more familiar with the outcome.
+I totally related this to most challenges in life.
+Many times we will try to do something different to get through a challenge in business and life and wonder why it failed.
+It failed because we were’t familiar with the process or the outcome.
+If we just stay with what we have been taught you can get through those challenges very easily.
+When you want to improve on the outcome for later recourse then practice a little more.
+Become more familiar with the outcome.
 Tomorrow I will give you some more lessons I learned on my vacation.
 Sometimes if your having a hard time with life go play a round of golf and put it into perspective.